alfonzso/nanopi-neo-plus-2-install/readme.mergefs.md

 /mnt/disk* /storage fuse.mergerfs threads=12,allow_other,use_ino,cache.files=off,dropcacheonclose=true,category.create=mfs,moveonenospc=true,minfreespace=10G,fsname=mergerfsPool,nonempty 0 0
 ```

-In the example above, ext_disk will be mounted in /mnt/diskXXX <br>
+In the example above, ext_disk will be mounted in /mnt/diskXXX

 All /mnt/disk* will be mounted as mergefs filesystem on /storage

 ## Reading materials